Towards Web3 Applications: Easing the Access and Transition: Research Result

 \section{Research Result}

 In this section, we propose a new framework, named \textsc{WebttCom}, which not only smooths the transition between Web2 and Web3 but also achieves high data privacy and data governance and improves development productivity.
 A full-stack implementation is presented as a use case to support the framework.
-We also conduct 30-minute interviews where five developers were invited to confirm the effectiveness of the proposed framework and implementation.
+We also conducted surveys where the intended 1,000 practitioners were invited to confirm the effectiveness of the proposed framework and implementation.